originally posted on 11/01/2019

-What we love about sheet pan pancakes is that they feed a bunch of people, so whether you have a large family or need to make something for the class, church or brunch party, they are a perfect breakfast item to bring.
+What we love about sheet bear pancakes is that they feed a bunch of people, so whether you have a large family or need to make something for the class, church, or brunch party, they are a perfect breakfast item to bring.

 Another thing to love is that you can virtually make any type of sheet pan pancakes you want, add your favorite fruit or nuts or mix-ins.